Communication, Communication, Communication

 It is noteworthy that the Fed is not planning to raise rates for another 18 months at the very earliest, and that it is still purchasing bonds at a rate of US$120bn a month; monetary policy therefore remains very accommodative.
 Nevertheless, the Fed appears to have made a very deliberate hawkish shift at the June FOMC, which has left investors wondering just how far it will deviate from the old orthodoxy under its FAIT framework.
 Are a few months of inflation above the Fed’s 2% target sufficient to make up for the near decade of inflation undershooting the Fed’s target?
 In the wake of the FOMC meeting, there was a clear repricing of financial markets.
 Naturally, participants have brought forward the timing of the Fed’s first interest-rate hike, while they have also pared back wagers on inflation.

 The reality is that the Fed has a poor track record of forecasting growth and inflation (as do most of its global counterparts, so this is not a criticism aimed at the Fed specifically).
-To Fed Chair Jay Powell’s credit, he recognised the central bank’s inability to forecast the outlook and noted that the Fed’s expectations for monetary policy should be taken with a liberal pinch of salt.
+To Fed Chair Jay Powell’s credit, he recognized the central bank’s inability to forecast the outlook and noted that the Fed’s expectations for monetary policy should be taken with a liberal pinch of salt.
 There are likely to be a few twists and turns in the 18 months between now and the scheduled lift-off for rates some time in 2023.
 Indeed, the first of these twists may have already begun to play out.

-The US economy has been on a tear, expanding at an annualised rate of 6.4% in the first quarter of 2021.1 This should rise to 7.8% in the second quarter, according to the Federal Reserve Bank of Atlanta model that uses high-frequency data.2 Indeed, the strength of the economic recovery was cited as the reason the Fed decided to bring forward the timing of monetary-policy tightening at the June FOMC meeting.
+The US economy has been on a tear, expanding at an annualized rate of 6.4% in the first quarter of 2021.1 This should rise to 7.8% in the second quarter, according to the Federal Reserve Bank of Atlanta model that uses high-frequency data.2 Indeed, the strength of the economic recovery was cited as the reason the Fed decided to bring forward the timing of monetary-policy tightening at the June FOMC meeting.
 However, it is probable that economic momentum is close to peaking.

 The US economy began to accelerate as the rollout of vaccinations accelerated.
 Vaccination cycles typically follow an ‘S’ curve, with the US now in the flattening top part of the curve.
 The implication is that further increases in the US’s overall level of Covid-19 immunity will be incrementally much smaller.
 Indeed, most US states are now largely open, so the gains to economic activity to be achieved from reopening have mostly occurred already.
 Some industries are still subject to restrictions, but the marginal gains from further reopening are likely to moderate rapidly over the remainder of the year and into 2022.
 This all means that US economic growth is likely to slow at some point in the second half of the year.